-- 6 (1) A general election for chief and legislators may only be called by Executive Council for a date in the 6 month period after 30 months have passed from the start of a term of the Tsawwassen Legislature. - (2) Executive Council must give at least 90 days notice of the date a general election will be held by posting notices of the general election.
+- 6 (1) A general election for chief and legislators must be held in the year 2022 and in every 4th year after that. - (2) General voting day for a general election must be the 3rd Saturday of October in the year of the election. - (3) Executive Council must give at least 90 days notice of the date a general election will be held by posting notices of the general election.